 Just because you use the IUD contraception doesn't mean that it has to negatively affect your sex life.
 In fact, with the right steps, you and your partner can both feel good about your intimate times together.

 Whether you choose to use natural remedies to fight sex drive issues or you'd prefer to visit a sex therapist, be sure to speak with your doctor about what's going on.
 It's always important to rule out any underlying medical conditions first.
+If you're suspecting a different reason for your low libido, take a look at our comprehensive guide on low libido causes.

 Now, if you're ready to get your sex life back to what it was, check out Blueheart.
 Our app provides couples with an at-home sex drive therapy app that they can use to get back in touch with sex.
 Download our app and get ready to Marvin Gaye again.